holdmydata/dolphinoko/README.md

 - [dolphin-mcp](https://github.com/cognitivecomputations/dolphin-mcp) (installed automatically)

 ## ⚠️ NOTICE:
-Literally following the advice to "Just ship it."
-This is AS IS, but shouldn't break anything by itself.
-NO responsibility for any damage, loss, or anything else.
+This is an experimental project provided AS IS.
 Use at your own risk.
-I'm scared myself. :D

-Lots of bugs and issues, but I'm working on it.
-If you want to help, please do!
-Primary next steps will be:
+There may still be bugs and issues, but we're actively working to improve it!

+Current development priorities:
-- Anthropic integration finish
+- Finishing Anthropic integration
-- Dark mode because my eyes just can't anymore (and styling in general)
-- Better error handling
-- Tool management improvements including fixes to category
-- Neo4J integration for tool storage

-## Version 1.1.0 (3/14/2025)

-### 🌓 Dark Mode
-- Added full dark mode support across the application
-- Implemented theme toggle in settings menu
-- Automatically respects system theme preferences

-### 💬 Enhanced Chat Experience
-- Hopefully fixed tool execution directly within chat interface
-- Improved message rendering and formatting
-- Added message QoL improvements

-### 📊 Metrics & Analytics
-- Implemented comprehensive usage metrics
-- Added dashboard for tracking conversation statistics
+- Adding more character types and customization options
-- Improved performance monitoring and reporting
+- Improving tool categories and persistence

-### 🧰 Other Improvements
-- Enhanced error handling and reporting
+- Enhanced context handling between characters and tools
-- Fixed various UI/UX inconsistencies
-- Improved mobile responsiveness
-- General performance optimizations

-### 🐞 Bug Fixes
-- Resolved issues with message persistence
-- Fixed layout problems in conversation history
-- Addressed memory leaks in long-running sessions

 ## 🔧 Installation